reigndario/the-discount-house/docs/UI_LOAN_FLOW_WALKTHROUGH.md

    - `Vesting`
    - `Custody`
 7. Confirm the status reads `Collateral Onboarded Successfully`.
-8. Confirm these fields are no longer `None`:
-   - `Collateral token`
-   - `Vesting manager`
-   - `Vesting ID`
-   - `Latest custody`

-Use `Onboard New Token` only if you intentionally want a second collateral market.
-It is not needed for the default flow.

 ## 3. Borrower Publishes the Default Offer Bundle

 1. Click `Builder`.
-2. In `Preference Bundles (ranked)`, select the top borrower bundle, usually `Best Case`.
+2. You should see a bunch of pre-filled preferences.
+IF NOT, in `Preference Bundles (ranked)`, select the top borrower bundle, usually `Best Case`.
-3. Confirm `Collateral asset` points to the demo collateral just onboarded.
+3. Confirm `Collateral asset` points to the demo collateral just onboarded (remember the name you used!).
-4. Do not change the default sliders or priority polygon.
+4. Do not change the default sliders or priority polygon the first time.
+Once you figure the app out you can play with the defalut strategies later.
 5. Click `Publish Private Offer`.
 6. The `Publish Private Offer` modal opens.
 Sign transactions as requested while the modal advances through:
    - `Bundle`